RGB Panel Hookup Guide

 To begin, we snipped the spade connectors off of the panel power supply cable.
 And then stripped the newly unterminated ends.

-Then we spliced the Molex pigtail to the LED panel’s power cable by connecting the red wires together.
+Then we spliced the Molex pigtail to the LED panel's power cable by connecting the red wires together.
 Do the same for the black wires (make sure you use the black wire next to the red on the Molex pigtail).
 Make sure you are connecting to the 5V and GND pins and NOT the 12V pin.
+Before connecting to the RGB Matrix Panel, test the connection with a multimeter.

 This is a nice, sturdy interface between the panel and a solid power supply.
 If you're looking for something easier, but less reliable check the below option.